-Teaching Courage in the Classroom
+Courage Activities and Lessons for the Classroom

 Providing students with opportunities to discuss courage and using your classroom time to promote being courageous in situations where being courageous may seem too hard, unpopular, or not worth the risk is crucial for our upper elementary students’ social and emotional growth.
 I also believe that ensuring students know the value and the power of their courage is important for developing their character.